co360/soda-hol/3-package-the-todo-app-to-run-locally.md

 5. Test the image by opening a browser and navigating to **localhost:3000**.
 If you see the following app, then you're ready to proceed to the next module.

    ![todo app](images/3/todo-app.png)

+   If you're running on *Windows* with Docker Toolbox, you will need to add a port mapping to the VirtualBox image created by Docker.
+In VirtualBox, open the **Settings** dialog for the VM, click **Advanced**, and then select **Port forwarding**.
+Leave both IP addresses blank and add **3000** for the host and guest ports.
+Save your changes and test again.

 ## Summary